Nationals vs. Royals Player Props Betting Odds

 |0

-- Salvador Perez has put up 49 hits with 11 doubles, 11 home runs and eight walks.
-He has driven in 28 runs.
+- Bobby Witt Jr. has 51 hits with eight doubles, four triples, nine home runs and 11 walks.
+He has driven in 25 runs with 15 stolen bases.

-- Perez has picked up a hit in two straight games.
-In his last five games he is hitting .263 with a double, two home runs, a walk and three RBI.
+- Witt Jr. takes a three-game streak with at least one hit into this one.
+During his last five outings he is batting .333 with a double, two home runs and six RBI.

 |Opponent